Finding Legal Help

 - Create two original Summons forms in Spanish and two in English, allowing 30 days for the response.

-- Print out two copies of form USM-94 from the Hague Convention website and choose Spanish-English-French.
+- Print out two copies of the Hague Service Convention-Model Form from the Hague Convention website on service and choose Spanish-English-French.

 - Fill out the forms in English and Spanish.
 You must complete pages 1, 3, and 4 of the form.
 Page 2 is completed by the person in Mexico after service.